saikiran123456/mlproject/README.md

 ## ---------------2: Setup Files----------------------

 I will continue forward and Explain further steps on:
+Now, we are creating all the folder manually to understand better

+"components" folder:
-Creating: "components" folder, init.py fle inside it, data_ingestion.py, data_transformation.py, model_trainer.py
+init.py fle inside it,
+All the process will be present data_ingestion.py, data_transformation.py, model_trainer.py

 Creating "pipeline" folder
 There are 3 files inside pipeline: train_pipeline.py, predict_pipeline.py, init.py